Subscribe to get Updates

 0

-In the news, David and Brian speak last week’s revelation that the NSA is thinking about whether it’ll maintain to are trying to find renewal of Section 215 “call element record” program authority whilst it expires in December.
-We plug final week’s Lawfare podcast in which the countrywide safety advisor to House Minority Leader McCarthy made news when he stated that the NSA hasn’t been the use of this software for several months.
-David waxes poetic at the little-recognized and little-used “lone wolf” authority, which is also up for renewal this yr.
+In the news, David and Brian spoke about last week’s revelation that the NSA is thinking about whether it will maintain to find renewal of the Section 215 “call element record” program authority while it expires in December.
+We plug the final week’s Lawfare podcast, in which the countrywide safety advisor to House Minority Leader McCarthy made news when he stated that the NSA hadn’t been using this software for several months.
+David waxes poetic at the little-recognized and little-used “lone wolf” authority, which is also up for renewal this year.

 Previous Post